kubernetes/community/contributors/devel/issues.md

 example.
 * Multiword SIGs use dashes, for example `/sig cluster-lifecycle`.

-Keep in mind that these commands must be on its own and at the front of the comment.
+Keep in mind that these commands must be on its own line and at the front of the comment.

 ## Validate if the issue is bug